martynabrodka/PORTFOLIO_martyna_brodka/README.md

   Hi, my name is Martyna.
 In June 2022, I completed postgraduate studies as a software tester for mobile and server applications at the WSB University in Toruń, which allowed me to learn about the duties and tasks of both a manual and an automation tester.
 I would like to connect my further career path with testing/quality assurance.
 Currently, I am educating myself in issues related to software testing at Udemy.com and w3schools.com.
 Now I am participating Challenge Dare IT what seemed to be next step in self-education as a tester, but under the supervision of qualified and motivating instructors.

 # Studies
-  - Software tester for mobile and server applications
+  - Software tester for mobile and server applications at WSB University Toruń

 # Courses
   - Become a manual tester with Dare IT